okeeblow/DistorteD/DistorteD-Jekyll/README.md

 gem 'distorted-jekyll', :path => '~/repos/DistorteD/DistorteD-Jekyll/'[, :branch => 'NEW-SENSATION']
 ```

-The `DistorteD-Jekyll` Gem will automatically use its local sibling `DistorteD-Ruby` Gem if used in this way.
+The `DistorteD-Jekyll` Gem will automatically use its local sibling `DistorteD-Core` Gem if used in this way.

 ## License